Aresram/RepData_PeerAssessment1/PA1_template.md

 ### <p class=import>There is a median of 1.0766189 &times; 10<sup>4</sup> steps taken per dayin the filled in dataset. </p>

+### Do these values differ from the estimates from the first part of the assignment?
+The mean and median of the filled in dataset are close to the mean and median of the original data.
+### What is the impact of imputing missing data on the estimates of the total daily number of steps?
+By replacing missing values with the average steps taken for each interval, the mean is now equal to the median.
+Adding the averages into the missing values decreased the skew of the distribution of steps.

 ## Are there differences in activity patterns between weekdays and weekends?